5 Amazing Health Benefits of Flowers

 3. Flowers improve memory.

 What?
 Can this be true?
 Science says it can!
 Plants and flowers oxygenate the air, boosting brain cells, which improves memory, clarity and concentration.
+Can be a boost for those with dementia or other memory impairments.
 Think of plants and flowers as superfood for the brain cells!

 4. Flowers aid relaxation.

 The act of tending to flowers and plants can be relaxing, and gardening can specifically be a healthy way to work through stress or frustration.
 Also, the scent of flowers is known to aid relaxation, thus sachets and bath products are often floral.
 (Who doesn’t love a lavender-scented bath or candle?)
 Consider how often people visit a garden to relax.
 Though we may not understand the science behind it, it’s tough to deny that gardens aid in relaxation.

 5. Flowers increase energy.

 Having fresh flowers and/or potted plants around the home or office is linked to an increase in positive energy.
 The color and scent, specifically, boost energy.
 Additionally, flowers and plants are proven to increase creativity (they’re linked to an increase in positive energy).
 Place plants or flowers in a crafting space or any place where a mental boost would be helpful.
 Sit by a potted plant when reading or doing puzzles or brain exercises.
 Enjoy the view and benefits of increased mental energy.

 Bottom line: Take time to stop and smell the roses.
 Your mental, physical and emotional well-being will thank you!

 A Retirement Community in Full Bloom